 ______Do you have a child or other heir who is special needs?

 If so, you need an estate plan.
 Specifically, you likely need a special needs trust.
-A special needs trust is tool designed to hold assets for a person who suffers from a physical or mental disability.
+A special needs trust is a tool designed to hold assets for a person who suffers from a physical or mental disability.
 Special needs trusts are used to pass wealth to a disabled person without interfering with his or her Supplemental Security Income (SSI), Medicaid, vocational rehabilitation, and subsidized housing.
 Without a special needs trust, your special needs child or heir could lose their entire inheritance.

 Did you answer yes to any of these questions?

 If so, it is time to set up your free consultation with us today.

 An estate plan is crucial if you checked any of the items above.
 The next step is to determine what type of estate plan you need.
 Let our five star rated will and trust lawyer evaluate your needs and make a recommendations about your estate plan.

 Our law office is located in Plymouth, Michigan.
 Our attorney provides estate planning services to all of Plymouth, Canton, Northville, Novi, West Bloomfield, Garden City, Westland, Commerce, Farmington and Farmington Hills.